lab-antwerp-1/group-3-soc-project/planning/development-strategy.md

 - [ ] _use `data` to store a new list with all elements marked as done._
 - [ ] _use `addEventListener` and `click` to create user's event._

+- This will be developed on the branch `5-done-items`.

 ---

 6 - Reset all lists